zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/bottom_layer.rst

 ==============================

-This page introduces how to assemble the DIY KIT Bottom layers
+This page introduces how to assemble the DIY KIT Bottom layer.

 1. Place the bottom part.